AdobeDocs/experience-manager-screens.en/help/user-guide/aem-screens-faqs.md

 1. Check if you have `/etc/map` rules on the *author* or *publish* instance and screens paths are matched to `sling:match` and internally redirected to a different path.
 Resolving the exact url in `/system/console/jcrresolver` helps in identifying if the *publish* instance is rewriting these URLs to any other path.

-1. Check if Apache Sling Resource Resolver Factory configuration is causing internal rewrites.
+1. Check if the Apache Sling Resource Resolver Factory configuration is causing internal rewrites.

 ### 6. How to get the details of the display and device from the player API?